 Our toolkit was made using a platform called Thinkific – a great resource for anybody looking to create an online course for the first time.
 However, there are plenty of other platforms available, such as Udemy and Teachable.

-So if you are sitting on a bank of excellent content and have an audience eager to hear more from you, then creating one of these types of online courses might be the best way to add value…
+So if you are sitting on a bank of excellent content and have an audience eager to hear more from you, then it makes sense to repurpose your content into a course to add further value.

 If your team needs some help with repurposing, let us know!
 Our content repurposing services fit in with your existing marketing strategy to help you get the best out of your content.
 To find out more on this, click here.